-Your application is also more likely to be successful if we have gaming rooms in your area.
-If we don't have gaming rooms in your area, you may have greater success by applying to another gaming trust.
+All other criteria aside, your application is also more likely to be successful if we have gaming rooms in your area.
+If we don't have gaming rooms in your area, you may have a better chance of success by applying to a gaming trust that does.

 Tips for getting your application’s supporting documents right